ibm-vpc/terraform-provider-ibm/website/docs/d/is_snapshots.html.markdown

 - `resource_group` - (Optional, String) Filter snapshot collection by resource group id of the snapshot.
 - `source_image` - (Optional, String) Filter snapshot collection by source image of the snapshot.
 - `source_volume` - (Optional, String) Filter snapshot collection by source volume of the snapshot.
+- `` - add the plan filter if it works ?

 ## Attribute reference